sidorof/dbbase/docs/_sources/user_guide.rst.txt

 * **SERIAL_STOPLIST** is a Model class variable that is a list of fields to ignore

-* **SERIAL_LIST** is a Model class variable that is a list of fields that would be included.
+* **SERIAL_FIELDS** is a Model class variable that is a list of fields that would be included.
 Additional methods can be included in this list to enable fields like **fullname** in place of **first_name** and **last_name**.

-* **RELATIONS_SERIAL_LIST** is a Model class variable that is a dictionary.
+* **SERIAL_FIELD_RELATIONS** is a Model class variable that is a dictionary.
 With this variable you can specify what fields a relation will show.
-While you could go to the table definition for that relation and specify it directly, using the RELATIONS_SERIAL_LIST variable enables you to show the specific fields appropriate for when that relationship is included with the current table, but have a standard method when show the relation table directly.
+While you could go to the table definition for that relation and specify it directly, using the SERIAL_FIELD_RELATIONS variable enables you to show the specific fields appropriate for when that relationship is included with the current table, but have a standard method when show the relation table directly.
 An example below will help explain that further.

 * **serialize** of course can be overwritten in your class model so if either method is not right for your situation it is easy enough to set right for that particular class yet use the defaults for other tables.

-To reduce ambiguity, if **SERIAL_LIST** is used, serialization assumes that the list is explicitly what you want, and ignores the **SERIAL_STOPLIST**.
+To reduce ambiguity, if **SERIAL_FIELDS** is used, serialization assumes that the list is explicitly what you want, and ignores the **SERIAL_STOPLIST**.

 From examining the output that we have above, suppose we decide that we will just present the full name and not **first_name** and **last_name**.